davidpaps/london_travel/README.md

 travelCard.touchIn(station)
 travelCard.touchOut(stationThree)
 travelCard.balance
-travelCard.journey
+travelCard.journey.history
 ```

 You can then explore the saved journey history, spending, and see if a journey is incomplete or not.
-Useful messages will be displayed when a user 'touches in' and 'touching out', giving station and charge information.
+Useful messages will be displayed when a user 'tops up', touches in' and 'touching out', giving station and charge information.
 Errors will also be thrown if credit is added above the max cap or when insufficent funds are on the card when starting a journey.
 Charges are calculated between the zones of the station, with a max charge of £7.
 If a journey is not completed, the max charge will be used.

 ## Testing